 In today’s complex and interdependent world, it’s incredibly difficult to deliver a product or service without a supply chain.
 But this dependency creates additional risks – from reputational losses to major business disruptions.
 And with 62% of organizations being impacted by supply chain cyberattacks in 2021, mitigating risks created by third parties is extremely important.

-What supply chain risks might your organization experience?
+What supply chain security issues might your organization experience?
 What particular threats are there?
 How can you protect your supply chain from possible attacks?
 Read this blog post and you will be armed with answers to these questions.
 You will also learn seven effective supply chain security best practices to improve the protection of your supply chain and your resilience to potential cybersecurity incidents.

-Importance of managing supply chain risks
+Importance of cybersecurity supply chain risk management

 Why should you even bother?